cmacht/cmacht/README.md

 - ⚡ Fun fact: ...
 -->

-- 💻 fixing hardware for people in need at [computertruhe e.V.](https://computertruhe.de/)
+- 💻 refurbishing hardware for people in need at [computertruhe e.V.](https://computertruhe.de/)
 - 🌱 learning modern css and godot
 - 🤔 looking for help with mobile development in flutter
 - ❓ ask me about python, linux and [books](http://books.machtigall.de)